 - a.
 Identifying processes, process owner and process inherent risk assessment of the probability and impact of the risk occurring - b.
 Identifying measures and controls to mitigate risk - c.
-Assessing the effectiveness of control and managing residual risk ii.
-Asset Level

-Review of Risk Register is conducted at least on a six monthly basis.
+Assessing the effectiveness of control and managing residual risk - d.
+Review of Risk Register is conducted at least on a six-monthly basis.